TheSilvered/nest/docs/c_api/c_api-instructions.md

 - `id`: the ID of the instruction
 - `int_val`: an integer value used by the instruction
 - `val`: an object used by the instruction
-- `start`: the start position of the instruction
-- `end`: the end position of the instruction
+- `span`: the span of the instruction

 ---